Kieran Baskett: Club career

 In January 2021, he signed a one-year contract, with a club option for 2022, with his hometown team, the HFX Wanderers, in the Canadian Premier League.
 He made his first-team debut for the Wanderers on August 17, starting in goal against Blainville in a Canadian Championship match.
 After beginning the season as the backup keeper, he became the team's starter in the second half of the season, starting 10 of the team's final 12 games.
 On October 19, he saved a penalty kick during injury time to preserve a 0–0 draw with Cavalry FC, earning CPL Save of the Week honours.
 After the season, he re-signed with the club for the 2022 season, adding a club option for 2023.
 It was also announced that he would spend the off-season training with English side Coventry City Championship side.
 After the 2022 season, the club declined his club option for the following season.

 In March 2023, he signed with Pacific FC.
 After the season, Baskett was released from the club, having made 10 appearances and keeping four clean sheets.

 In January 2024, he signed with Brattvåg IL in the Norwegian Second Division.

 In January 2025, Baskett joined Challenger Pro League club Lierse, signing a two-year deal with a club option for another year, before being subsequently loaned out to Norwegian Second Division side SK Træff.
 He was recalled by Lierse for the start of the 2025–26 season, having made nine appearances for SK Træff in all competitions.
 In September 2025, he was loaned out to Norwegian Second Division side Brattvåg IL.
+In July 2026, his loan was extended through the remainder of 2026.